thorseraq/FE-roadmap/README.md

 Create react with JavaScript using `npx create-react-app`.</br>

-Create react with JavaScript using `npx create-react-app my-app --template typescript`.
+Create react with TavaScript using `npx create-react-app my-app --template typescript`.

 ### Concepts of React